Partner and Legal Director

 Micah Jenkins is a NSW Law Society Accredited Specialist in Business Law and has more than 24 years experience working in the Hunter and United Kingdom.

 Admitted as a solicitor in 1999, Micah trained in a national law firm and undertook private practice and in-house roles in the UK.
-He was a partner of a long-standing Newcastle-based law firm before establishing Jenkins Legal Services in 2014.
+He was a partner of a long-standing Newcastle-based law firm before establishing Jenkins Legal and Advisory in 2014.
 His work in both private practice and in-house has equipped him with unique and specialised skills in business law and commercial property law.

 Micah has extensive experience in providing quality legal services and corporate governance advice for the mining services, hospitality, health practitioner, insolvency and not-for-profit sectors and various other Hunter based SMEs.
 He is also regularly involved in joint-venture structuring and disputes arising from joint ventures for these sectors.
 He is widely sought after for his understanding of, and contacts in, the export and importation of goods, particularly for the Hunter’s mining services and wine industries.
 He regularly acts for “in-bound” foreign business and investors in NSW.
 He is also highly regarded for his expertise in providing licensing and planning law advice, advocacy for the hospitality industry and planning and development law advice and documentation for the Hunter’s construction industry.